PostHog/posthog.com/contents/blog/equity_explainer.md

 The FMV is decided through an external, very complicated process known as a 409A, and the initial sale price of the share is usually set when the company "goes public" or "IPOs" by being listed on a public stock exchange like the NYSE.
 This is known as a “liquidation event” and in the simplest terms, the difference between your exercise price and the price of the share you sell in the public market is cash in your pocket.

-The reality of this is much more complicated, as there can be a number of [tax implications](https://secfi.com/learn/exercise-stock-options-tax-implications) depending on the type of option you were granted, when you decide to exercise them relative to when you sell them, and your overall income; but you really should talk to an accountant before making any serious decisions so you don’t end up with an unexpectedly massive tax bill.
+The reality of this is much more complicated, as there can be a number of [tax implications](https://secfi.com/learn/exercise-stock-options-tax-implications) depending on the type of option you were granted, when you decide to exercise them relative to when you sell them, and your overall income.
+You really should talk to an accountant before making any serious decisions so you don’t end up with an unexpectedly massive tax bill.

 Making matters more complicated, the majority of standard terms in stock option plans limit your freedom in when and how you can exercise your options.